Introduction

 Lime and fertilizer should be applied according to soil test results and potato variety.
 If the variety is resistant to common scab, soil pH should be maintained at pH 6.0 to allow for rotation crops.
 If the cultivar to be raised is common scab susceptible, then the soil pH should be maintained at pH 5.0-5.2.
 Growers should be aware that acid scab, a scab organism that is active at low soil pH, is found in some areas; in these situations, soil pH should be raised to pH 6.0 and a scab-resistant cultivar utilized.

 Nitrogen is the most critical element from the standpoint of yield and quality.
 Excessive nitrogen can delay maturity, decrease quality and adversely affect fry color for processing crops.
 Too little nitrogen will reduce yields.
-On most varieties, the amount of nitrogen per acre is usually 140-150 pounds.
-Higher rates can be used on late-maturing varieties such as Russet Burbank and slightly less on early-maturing varieties such as Kennebec.
+For most varieties, the amount of nitrogen per acre is usually 140-150 pounds.
+Higher rates can be used for late-maturing varieties such as Russet Burbank and slightly less for early-maturing varieties such as Kennebec.
 Apply P and K according to soil test results.

 PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR POTATO